braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/testing_canvases/sending_test_canvases.md

 Continue to iterate Canvas testing to ensure your Canvas performs as intended.

+### General tips

-### Reducing time delays
+#### Reduce time delays

-To run tests succinctly, we suggest reducing time delays to minutes or seconds for testing purposes so you can view messages in a timely manner.
+To run tests efficiently, we suggest reducing time delays to minutes or seconds for testing purposes so you can view messages in a timely manner.
 For example, allow at least 2-3 minutes between tests to be able to isolation specific actions to specific Canvas journeys.

+#### Use Postman and the user track endpoint

+You can run tests with Postman and the [Braze Postman Collection]({{site.baseurl}}/api/postman_collection/).
+Use the [`/users/track` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) to record and track custom events and purchases for your test users.

+Note that sending data to the user track API can only be done with an external ID.
+So, test users may need to be added as test users within an internal group in the Braze dashboard so specific errors can be further investigated.

 [1]: {% image_buster /assets/img_archive/canvas_test1.png %}
 [2]: {% image_buster /assets/img_archive/canvas_test2.png %}